processing/processing-pi-website/content/tutorial/project-synth/index.md

 ---

-# Introduction:
+# Introduction

 Integrating low cost hardware components with Processing software paves the way for creating compelling human-computer interactions.
 Processing’s ease of use to create visual representations and Raspberry Pi’s established ecosystem make this combination a perfect match for education, arts and science.

 The visual synthesizer (synth) project aims to introduce you to combining interactive features of Processing with access to the physical world through the input / output capacity of the Raspberry Pi and a few additional hardware components.

-{{< figure src="button-states-sk_03.jpg" class="border" link="button-states-sk_03.jpg" title="Physical Buttons modifying Processing sketch attributes" >}}

 In this project, a few physical buttons are connected to a Raspberry Pi.
-A person pressing the buttons affects the followings parameters of objects inside of a Processing sketch that's running on the Pi:
+A person pressing these buttons can control the following parameters of objects inside of a Processing sketch that's running on the Pi:

 - Size
 - Position